mizztgc/konaste-linux/README.md

 # Konaste Linux

-An unofficial method of playing KONAMI Amusement Game Station (Konaste/コナステ) games on Linux, written in Bash
+An unofficial script for playing KONAMI Amusement Game Station (Konaste/コナステ) games on Linux-based operating systems using Wine, written in Bash

 ## DISCLAIMER: